itucsdb1965/ATAREM/docs/source/developer/atahan.rst

         cur.close()
         return redirect(url_for('watchlist'))

-Movie is deleted if delete form is triggered.
+Movie is deleted if delete form is posted.

 ****************
 Stars